jpalgon/Draft_Scouting/README.md

 ![Project](./Images/project.png)
 ![Lack](./Images/lack.png)

 Elite and great help separate round 1 from round 2 and those from the rest of the draft.
 Good and starter helps find players likely to be taken in rounds 1-3.
 Average and project show up more in the middle rounds with round 4 being the most frequent.
 Lack is most common at the end of the draft and is most frequent in round 5.
+All of this lines up with what would be expected.

 ## Conclusions